metrorailings/OwlBlog/content/posts/week-8-insights-1.md

 Daniel Jones staring at his receiver leads to an interception.
 Football 101, Danny....don't be staring at receivers.

 Finally a deep bomb to John Ross seems to have opened this offense up.
 Good to see Jones throw it against tight coverage.
 Chiefs failed to defend the pass as expected.

+Just sloppy execution and lack of organization by the Giants offense killing a promising drive.

+***

+## Jaguars @ Seahawks

+How is it that the Jaguars are getting gashed on the ground despite having seven men in the box?